mef/linux-mef/README.md

 ````

 ##### run automated installations

+(!)
+Make sure that you know what you're doing. study the script before executing it, or run selected steps manually to be safe.

 N.B: when prompted, set keyboard layout as UK extended: select English (UK, ~international with dead keys~ extended WinKeys)